-Why is the Osprey Hornet is one of the hottest new backpacks of 2011?
+Why is the Osprey Hornet a hot backpack in the lightweight backpacking scene?
 There are several reasons:

 First, the Hornet series represents a radical change in the Osprey Design Philosophy away from their overbuilt backpacks to a more customizable design with removable features and lighter weight fabrics.

 Second, this pack clearly signals Osprey Pack’s entry into the lightweight backpacking market, where consumers are interested in the improved comfort provided by ultralight gear.

 Lastly, there’s the jaw-dropping fact that the Hornet 46 liter pack (2760 cubic inch) only weighs 25 oz fully configured or 19 oz without the Hornet’s optional 3.2 oz frame sheet and 2.8 oz floating pocket.
 That’s a coup for Osprey and puts them in an enviable market position for bringing lightweight backpacking to a mainstream audience.

 Numerical Ratings follow a scale of 1 to 5 (1 = poor, 5 = excellent)